Best Film for the Nikon FA

 Bulk Loading Film

-Bear in mind that you are limited to 100' rolls of black & white film.
-This is in part because black & white film is less difficult and more affordable to develop yourself.
+Be aware that you are limited to bulk rolls of black & white film.
+This is due to the fact black and white film is a lot easier and more cost-effective to process yourself.

 Home Developing and Scanning

 It’s easy to process and scan any film at home.
 It is a great method to reduce costs so you can shoot more film with your Nikon FA.

 Black & white film is significantly easier to process.
 Chemical temperature and time are not as critical to do correctly with black and white film as they are for slide or color negative.